cubicdaiya/nginx-build/README.md

 ## Build OpenResty

 `nginx-build` supports to build [OpenResty](http://www.openresty.com/).
-If you don't install PCRE in your system, it is required to add the option `-pcre`.

 ```bash
 $ nginx-build -d work -openresty -pcre
 ```

+If you don't install PCRE on your system, it is required to add the option `-pcre`.

-There is the limitation for the support of OpenResty.
+And there is the limitation for the support of OpenResty.
 `nginx-build` does not allow to use OpenResty's unique configure options directly.
 But you can use the common options of nginx and OpenResty directly.